 Le Massif summit and base lodges are extraordinary from the incredible views of the St Lawrence Seaway to the haute cuisine served in the cafeteria.
 You won’t find greasy Fries or soda here, everything is fresh, chef made and delicious.
 Shrimp scampi risotto or wood fired pizza for lunch!

-A railway station provides train service to le Massif from Québec City and La Malbaie, and to the Hotel La Ferme.
+A Train provides service to Le Massif from Québec City and La Malbaie, and to the Hotel Charlevoix.
 If you haven’t skied Quebec, you owe yourself a trip to Le Massif to discover the joie de vivre of the Charlevoix Region, the “oh la la” views of the St Lawrence, and the great skiing on Eastern Canada’s longest vertical!

 Le Massif Stats: